Korean, Edit

 Step 1.
 Nuclei isolation

 Step 2.
-Treat with Tn5 transposase: Cuts open regions in chromatin and inserts DNA sequence tags
+Tn5 transposase treatment: This cuts less condensed open regions in the chromosome and inserts DNA sequence tags.

 Step 3.
 Amplification & sequencing